 Can I choose the Delta Therapy Team that visits?

 We work with our volunteers to ensure we match a team with a suitable facility.
 Dogs are specially assessed and volunteers are trained, and volunteers are assigned to a facility in their local area.
 If you are assigned a volunteer team which you feel is not a good match for your facility, we are happy to offer you another team which may be more suitable.

 Aren't dogs dirty and don't they carry germs?

 In an word, no!
 We ask our volunteers to ensure their dogs are washed before making their visits, so they will carry in no more "dirt" than what might be carried in by a human's shoes.
 It is also a requirement that Delta dogs are vaccinated to the highest level, and are treated regularly for worms and fleas.
 There are also very few "germs" that dogs carry that can affect humans (a sick human visitor is a much higher risk than a healthy dog visitor).
-Dogs who visit in higher-risk facilities such as children's hospitals are pathology tested every three months to ensure they carry no parasites or bacteria (such as salmonella) which may have an impact on human health.

 What is the cost?

-As a non-profit organisation, the Delta Society relies heavily on sponsorships, community support and donations from participating facilities to make this service available.
-We ask facilities that wish to participate in the Delta Therapy Dogs program to donate $600 per year for each Therapy Dog team visiting your facility.
+As a non-profit organisation, the Delta Society relies heavily on sponsorships, community support, and donations from participating facilities to make this service available.
+We ask facilities that wish to participate in the Delta Therapy Dogs program to donate $1,000 per year for each Therapy Dog team visiting your facility.
 This donation is in no way related to the services of the volunteer, who receives no remuneration for their participation.
 All donations are fully tax deductible and used specifically for the ongoing support and expansion of the Delta Therapy Dogs program.